tky1026/rris_doc/docs/source/Doc/Guide/guide_doc.rst

 This contains conventions, coding guidelines and best practices for contributing to this documentation.
 In general, the documentation follows the conventions as described in the following sections.

+We mainly uses :term:`reStructuredText(reST) <reST>` markup language for writing docuementation, the file ending of reST files is ``.rst``.
+However, :term:`Markdown` format with file ending ``.md`` is acceptable as well.

-The most important conventions are summarized on this page, the rest can be found in the subchapters.
+The most important conventions for writing reST files are summarized on this page, the rest can be found in the subchapters.

 #. **Title capitalization**